mdrun -nsteps option does not work correctly

 I think that the description on the -nsteps option is clear from a user point of the view.
 The fundamental issue is that the checkpointing code modifies init_step and nsteps.
 That makes it difficult to reason about any meaning of these parameters in the code.

-#7 Updated by Mark Abraham 17 days ago
+#7 Updated by Mark Abraham over 1 year ago

 mdrun documents -nsteps as "Run this number of steps, overrides .mdp file option".
 This is slightly ambiguous, as it could refer to